 Maybe you don’t think the extra cost of cedar mulch is worth the benefits it brings.
 In that case, here are some alternatives to cedar mulch that you can consider:

-- Pine bark – breaks down quickly, so needs to be replaced often.
-Good if you need to add lots of organic material to soil while also preventing weeds.
+- Pine bark – this mulch breaks down quickly, so needs to be replaced often.
+It is a good option if you need to add lots of organic material to soil over time while also preventing weeds.

-- Rubber – this will not biodegrade, so you won’t need to replace it often (if ever).
-However, the fact that it does not decompose means that no nutrients are added to the soil.
+- Rubber – this material will not biodegrade, so you won’t need to replace it often (if ever).
+However, rubber does not decompose, so it will not add nutrients or organic material to the soil.

-- Leaves, pine needles, or grass – these organic materials will prevent weed growth and will decompose to provide nutrients for the soil.
+- Leaves, pine needles, or grass – these organic materials will prevent weed growth in the short term.
+They will also decompose to provide nutrients for the soil.

 Conclusion